FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Operators/README.md

-# Operators
+# Operators and Expressions

 ## Description

-- What is operator?
+- What is an operator?
+- What is an expression?
 - Operator types
   - Arithmetic
   - Assignment